Chinampa

 When creating chinampas, in addition to building up masses of land, a drainage system was developed.
-This drainage system was multi-purposed.
+This was a multi-purpose drainage system.
 A ditch was created to allow for the flow of water and sediments (likely including night soil).
 Over time, the ditch would slowly accumulate piles of mud.
 This mud would then be dug up and placed on top of the chinampas, clearing the blockage.
 The soil from the bottom of the lake was also rich in nutrients, thus acting as an efficient and effective way of fertilizing the chinampas.
 Replenishing the topsoil with lost nutrients provided for bountiful harvests.
-Embarcadero-Jiménez and colleagues tested the correlation between environmental parameters and bacterial diversity in the soil.
-It is speculated that a diverse array of bacteria can affect the nutrients in the soil.
+A study by several researchers at the National Polytechnic Institute tested the correlation between environmental parameters and bacterial diversity in the soil.
+They speculated that a diverse array of bacteria can affect the nutrients in the soil.
 The results found that bacterial diversity was more abundant in cultivated soils than non-cultivated soils.
 Also, "the structure of the bacterial communities showed that the chinampas are a transition system between sediment and soil and revealed an interesting association of the S-cycle and iron-oxidizing bacteria with the rhizosphere of plants grown in the chinampa soil".

 Evidence from Nahuatl wills from late seventeenth-century Pueblo Culhuacán suggests chinampas were measured in matl (one matl = 1.67 meters), often listed in groups of seven.
 One scholar has calculated the size of chinampas using Codex Vergara as a source, finding that they usually measured roughly 30 × 2.5 m.
 In Tenochtitlan, the chinampas ranged from 90 × 5 m to 90 × 10 m They were created by staking out the shallow lake bed and then fencing in the rectangle with wattle.
 The fenced-off area was then layered with mud, lake sediment, and decaying vegetation, eventually bringing it above the level of the lake.
 Often trees such as āhuexōtl /nah/ (Salix bonplandiana) (a willow) and āhuēhuētl /nah/ (Taxodium mucronatum) (a cypress) were planted at the corners to secure the chinampa.
 In some places, the long raised beds had ditches in between them, giving plants continuous access to water and making crops grown there independent of rainfall.
 Chinampas were separated by channels wide enough for a canoe to pass.
 These raised, well-watered beds had very high crop yields with up to 7 harvests a year.
 Chinampas were commonly used in pre-colonial Mexico and Central America.
 There is evidence that the Nahua settlement of Culhuacan, on the south side of the Ixtapalapa peninsula that divided Lake Texcoco from Lake Xochimilco, constructed the first chinampas in C.E.
 1100.